tschutter/recipes/r/sourdough_pita_bread.md

 turning once to coat the dough.
 Cover the bowl and set it aside at room temperature.

-After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
+After 30 minutes uncover the bowl, wet your hands, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You're basically turning the dough inside-out to redistribute the yeast and develop the gluten.

 Cover the bowl and after 30 minutes repeat the procedure.
 Cover the bowl and after 60 minutes repeat the procedure again.
 Cover the bowl